Skip to content

 6. Weight limit of your car, SUV, or 4x4

-But if you want a more comfortable mattress and want to make sure you get better sleep with reduced wind noise when camping for multiple days then the Crua AER is the choice for you.
+But if you want a more comfortable mattress and want to make sure you get better sleep with reduced wind noise when camping for multiple days, then the Crua AER rooftop tent is the choice for you.

-Both these rooftop tents made it into our top 10 rooftop tents of 2023, check out our in-depth guide.
+Both these rooftop tents made it into our top 10 rooftop tents, so check out our in-depth guide.

 TentBox Lite Soft-shell Rooftop Tent